ZhMster/cyf-ts-decl/README.md

 # DevNote

-I'm not the man of know everything, so there will be some possible errors.
-And I made them as fast as I can, so I used AI to boost most of process.
+I'm not a man who knows everything, so there will be some possible errors.
+And I made them as fast as I possible, so I used AI to boost most of process.

 If I would tag a version for this, I would say...
 DECL v**0.2.1** - CYF **v0.6.2.2**